-You can add IP cores from the Xilinx IP catalog, into your design hierarchy, by selecting IP from the catalog, and customizing the IP for your design.
+You can add IP cores from the AMD IP catalog, into your design hierarchy, by selecting IP from the catalog, and customizing the IP for your design.
 Customization involves modifying parameters or features of the IP core, and adding the IP source files into your design project.
-The IP catalog also lists the interfaces that are available for use in IP Integrator.
+The IP catalog also lists the interfaces that are available for use in IP integrator.

 - To begin, select the IP Catalog in the Flow